 - The subject is not the object; it is a new unity, a lyricism which grows completely from the means. ( short quotes Braque on ‘Means’, Paris 1917)

-* Georges Braque, source of short quotes on Cubist painting art & life: quoted in “Artists on Art – from the 14th – 20th centuries”, ed. by Robert Goldwater and Marco Treves; Pantheon Books, 1972, London, p.
-422 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)
+* Georges Braque, quote on limitation and new unity in painting art: quoted in “Artists on Art – from the 14th – 20th centuries”, ed. by Robert Goldwater and Marco Treves; Pantheon Books, 1972, London, p.
+422

 - One must beware of a formula good for everything, that will serve to interpret the other arts as well as reality, and that instead of creating will only produce a style, or rather a stylization.
 (Paris 1917)

-* Georges Braque, source of quotes on Cubist painting art & life: “Artists on Art – from the 14th – 20th centuries”, ed. by Robert Goldwater and Marco Treves; Pantheon Books, 1972, London, p.
-422 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)
+* on Cubist painting and reality: “Artists on Art – from the 14th – 20th centuries”, ed. by Robert Goldwater and Marco Treves; Pantheon Books, 1972, London, p.
+422

 - The arts which achieve their effect through purity have never been arts that were good for everything.
 Greek sculpture (among others) with its decadence, teaches us this.
 (Paris 1917)

-* Georges Braque, source of quotes on Cubist painting art & life: “Artists on Art – from the 14th – 20th centuries”, ed. by Robert Goldwater and Marco Treves; Pantheon Books, 1972, London, p.
-422 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)
+* Georges Braque, quote on purity in art; from “Artists on Art – from the 14th – 20th centuries”, ed. by Robert Goldwater and Marco Treves; Pantheon Books, 1972, London, p.
+422

 - The painter thinks in terms of form and color.
 The goal is not to be concerned with the reconstitution of an anecdotal fact, but with constitution of a pictorial fact.
 (Paris 1917)

-* Georges Braque, source of quotes on Cubist painting art & life: “Artists on Art – from the 14th – 20th centuries”, ed. by Robert Goldwater and Marco Treves; Pantheon Books, 1972, London, p.
-422 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)
+* quote in form and color in Cubist painting: “Artists on Art – from the 14th – 20th centuries”, ed. by Robert Goldwater and Marco Treves; Pantheon Books, 1972, London, p.
+422

 - In art progress consists not in extension but in the knowledge of its limits. ( a writing during his long convalescence in the hospital, after he was seriously wounded in the World War 1, 1915, fh)